TheOdinProject/curriculum/rails/project_forms.md

         end
     ```

 7. Test this out -- can you now create users with your form?
+If so, you should see an INSERT SQL command in the server log.
 6. We're not done just yet... that looks too long and difficult to build a user with all those `params` calls.
 It'd be a whole lot easier if we could just use a hash of the user's attributes so we could just say something like `User.new(user_params)`.
 Let's build it... we need our form to submit a hash of attributes that will be used to create a user, just like we would with Rails' `form_for` method.
 Remember, that method submits a top level `user` field which actually points to a hash of values.
 This is simple to achieve, though -- just change the `name` attribute slightly.
 Nest your three User fields inside the variable attribute using brackets in their names, e.g. `name="user[email]"`.
 7. Resubmit.
 Now your user parameters should be nested under the `"user"` key like: